Historical Records on Metal Plates

 Chief Shup-She of the Pottawattomie nation states that most of the tribes in North America did in fact, keep records on metal plates.
 For example, the Ojibway tribe of Native Americans in Wisconsin have a depository of records.
 This depository is located near Shawano, Wisconsin.
 These records are composed of copper and the writing is engraved on forty-eight plates.
 Including, engravings on both sides of the plates.

-Chief Shup-She of the Pottawattomie nation stated that most of the tribes in North America did the same (keeping records on metal plates).
-For example, the Ojibway tribe of indians in Wisconsin have a depository of records.
-This despository is located near Shawano, Wisconsin… These records are composed of copper and the writing is engraved on forty eight plates, engraving being on both sides of the plates.
-The writing is a pictorial writing but there are men in the tribe who know how to read it.
-The record begins with the arrival in Amercia of the ancestors of the Indians and comes on down to the present time.
-These Indians have the practice of writing the main events of their history while living in one place on one plate.
-Every time they move on to another section of the country, they write on another plate.
+Furthermore, the writing is a pictorial writing.
+However, there are men in the tribe that do know how to read it.
+The record begins with the arrival in America of the ancestors of the Native Americans.
+Leading all the way down to the present time.
+These Native Americans have the practice of writing main events of their history, all while in one place on one plate.
+Every time they move on to another section of the country, they also move to another metal plate.
 Chief Shup-She claimed that the Indians in the northeastern part of the US wrote on lead plates.

 As we can see, there are many similarities amongst the Native American Inhabitants, to those people of the Book of Mormon.
 Namely, the Nephites and the Lamanites.
 We can draw connections to these Book of Mormon peoples, but also feel supported in the physical evidence we have of the record keeping on metal plates.
 For some civilizations it was easier to carve into the walls, or stone tablets, for some it was paper and scrolls.
 But one thing we can find in common, is that these records were meant to last.
 And each finds their own way to secure their legacy.